scottlamb/moonfire-nvr/guide/install-manual.md

   servers and write `.mp4` files).

-  Note ffmpeg library versions older than 55.1.101, along with all versions of the competing project [libav](http://libav.org), don't not support socket timeouts for RTSP.
+  Note ffmpeg library versions older than 55.1.101, along with all versions of the competing project [libav](http://libav.org), don't support socket timeouts for RTSP.
 For reliable reconnections on error, it's strongly recommended to use ffmpeg library versions >= 55.1.101.